carpentries/instructor-training/_episodes/20-checkout.md

 * adaptations or modifications to curricular materials
 * timing and pacing
 * sticking points or challenges
-* content questions or concerns
+* questions or concerns about the curricula
 * broader questions about the value or experience of teaching Carpentries workshops

 ### Not Just for Checkout!